Mustang: Management and adoption

-There is debate if the freeze brand helping to deter illegal slaughter and facilitate tracking after adoption or sale.
+There is debate if the freeze brands are helping to deter illegal slaughter and facilitate tracking after adoption or sale.
 Some herds managed by the United States Forest Service (USFS), such as those on the Devil's Garden Plateau, have shifted toward implanting microchips as an alternative identification method.
 In recent years, the BLM has also explored limited pilot programs to microchip horses in addition to freeze branding, citing improvements in tracking and welfare management.